malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 The interfacial region is represented as a step-like switch from one phase to the other with a surface free energy assigned to it.
-The short comings of this description--–namely the neglect of the continuous inhomegeneity of the interface and the absence of an explicit method of consistently calculating the interfacial free energy--can be addressed using density functional theory.
+The short comings of this description---namely the neglect of the continuous inhomegeneity of the interface and the absence of an explicit method of consistently calculating the interfacial free energy---can be addressed using density functional theory.
 This theory starts with a free energy written explicitly as a functional of the density which can, itself,